SemClone/osslili/README.md

 - **Match type**: How the license was detected (license_text, spdx_identifier, license_reference, text_similarity)
 - **Description**: Human-readable description of what was found

-## Integration with SEMCL.ONE

-OSS License & Copyright Detector is a core component of the SEMCL.ONE ecosystem:

-- Works with **purl2notices** for comprehensive legal notice generation
-- Integrates with **ospac** for policy-based compliance evaluation
-- Supports **ossnotices** for simplified attribution documentation
-- Complements **upmex** for package metadata extraction workflows

 ## Configuration